bids-standard/bids-specification/src/05-derivatives/02-common-data-types.md

 optional at least one of them needs to be defined to avoid name conflict with the raw file.

 **Sampling**.
 When two or more instances of a given derivative are provided with resolution (or surface sampling density) being the only difference between them, then the `res` (for *resolution* of regularly sampled N-D data) and/or `den` (for *density* of non-parametric surfaces) SHOULD be used to avoid name conflicts.
 Note that only files combining both regularly sampled (e.g., gridded) and surface sampled data (and their downstream derivatives) are allowed to present both `res` and `den` keywords simultaneously.

+!!! tip "Recommendation"
+    Although the `res` entity accepts any BIDS-valid `<label>`, it is recommended to use one-based, consecutive indexes as label to preempt inconsistencies between the value of `res` and the metadata embedded within the actual file.

 Examples: